dauss75/UIC_DR_LCL_GEx/Methods/README.md

    ![Screenshot](figure/figure1.png "an example of variance explained for the high glucose data")

    3. compute Pearson's correlation coefficient (r) between eigenvector and metadata.
-The p-value of 0.05 is considered as significant.
+The p-value of 0.05 (1.3 in log scale) is considered as significant.

       `cor(pca$rotation, metadata)`